I’d welcome submissions, questions or any form of interest for the proposed session I outline below.

 - AI, machine learning and cognitive work

-- Automation and bias
+- Labour and work

 - Autonomy, agency and law-making